CrowdStrike/alloy-react/README.md

 This project is meant to make it much easier to start building robust UI's within Foundry applications, and is opinionated on the use of React.js and [PatternFly](https://www.patternfly.org/).

+## Support

+This repository is an open source project, not a CrowdStrike product.
+As such, it carries no formal support, expressed or implied.

 ## Quick Start

 TODO after v0.0.1 publication